aimeos/aimeos-typo3/README.md

 ### Go to the Import View

 **Note:** It is recommended to import the Aimeos page tree to a page that is defined as "root page".
 To create a root page, simply create a new page and, in the "Edit page properties", activate the "Use as Root Page" option under "Behaviour".
 The icon of the root page will change to a globe.
+This will also create a basic site configuration.
+Don't forget to also create a typoscript root template and include the bootstrap templates with it!

 ![Create a root page](https://user-images.githubusercontent.com/213803/211549273-1d3883dd-710c-4e27-8dbb-3de6e45680d7.jpg)